Measuring R\'enyi entropy with an Echo Protocol: Applications

 \section{Applications}

-In this section, we present two applications of our protocol for measuring R\'enyi entropy on different experimental platforms.
-First, we introduce an experimental protocol that utilizes superconducting circuits to measure the second R\'enyi entropy via our projected LE method, demonstrated with a four-qubit circuit example.
-The second application focuses on cavity QED platforms, where our protocol facilitates the construction of holographic Hamiltonians.
+In this section, we discuss two experimental applications of our R\'enyi entropy measurement protocol.
+First, we outline a superconducting circuit implementation that measures the second R\'enyi entropy via the basis-resolved ETP, illustrated with a three-qubit example.
+Second, we describe a cavity-QED application, where the same protocol enables the construction of holographic Hamiltonians.